marius-wieschollek/passwords/.github/ISSUE_TEMPLATE/Feature_request.md

 -->

-**Is your feature request related to a problem?**
+**Current Status**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**Feature Description**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear and concise description of the new functionality/behaviour.

 **Additional context**
 Add any other context or screenshots about the feature request here.